 Determining a prognosis or outcome for any rheumatoid arthritis patient is difficult.
 Seronegative patients are no different.
 The disease itself may start out with mild symptoms and involve into more severe symptoms that make treatment more difficult.

 Seronegative patients are often regarded as having a milder set of symptoms compared to seropositive patients.
-Generally, seronegative patients don’t develop rheumatoid nodules as these are commonly displayed in seropositive patients.
-This is never a certainty, however, and each patient’s symptoms and progression will differ.
+Generally, seronegative patients don’t develop rheumatoid nodules, which are commonly displayed in seropositive patients.
+This is never a certainty, however, and each patient’s individual symptoms and disease progression will differ.

 Treatments for seronegative rheumatoid arthritis patients are approached the same way as seropositive patients.
 The goal of treatment is to mitigate pain and prevent the disease’s progression.
-Focusing on reducing pressure and wear on joints is very important in delaying the disease.
+Focusing on reducing pressure and deterioration of joints is very important in delaying the disease.
 Treatment should be started as early as possible to prevent the disease from worsening.

-Physical therapy is a positive way of supporting joint mobility.
+Physical therapy is a positive way of supporting joint mobility and joint health.
 Physiotherapists and occupational therapists work with patients to help improve mobility and range of motion as well as reduce pain.
 These specialists can help implement new ways of performing daily activities to alleviate strain on joints.

 Maintaining an exercise routine is crucial for anyone with rheumatoid arthritis.
 Exercise helps improve mobility and build muscle strength.
-Reducing stress levels through meditation and relaxation exercises is also strongly suggested as a regular practice for patients.
+Reducing stress levels through meditation and relaxation exercises are also strongly suggested as a regular practice for all patients.

 Reconstructive surgery and joint replacement surgery is necessary in some cases.
 Like with any surgery, there is always a risk.
 A decision to pursue surgery should be made with your team of physicians.
 Sometimes surgery can improve quality of life and reduce pain.